Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking: Experiments

 \subsection{Evaluation set-up}

-\paragraph*{Implementation.} We implement Algorithm~\ref{alg:ts_pretrain_hyperparams} in Python\footnote{ Our implementation of the proposed bandit-based framework will be made publicly available in a public Github repository upon acceptance. }, with Gaussian process modules based on GPyTorch~\cite{gpytorch}.
-Our use-case for evaluating the proposed method is the online optimization of the dynamic masking procedure of TLM pre-training, as argued for by~\citet{roberta} in their RoBERTa model.
-We implement the RoBERTa model as provided by Fairseq~\cite{fairseq} and incorporate it as a module in our proposed framework.

-RoBERTa's dynamic masking procedure relies on several hyperparameters $\psi$, specifically: $\rho$, the probability of replacing an input token with the mask; $\gamma$ the probability that a masked token is left unmasked; and $\lambda$, the probability of replacing a token with a random token (instead of with the mask).

-\paragraph*{Experiment set-up.} Our goal is to probe the ability of the proposed GP-TS method to ---given a dataset, a TLM architecture, and a computational budget--- efficiently pre-train the best-performing language model, with satisfactory performance in pre-training and downstream tasks.
-We replicate the pre-training described in~\cite{roberta} and compare the performance of different RoBERTa models.
+We probe the ability of the proposed GP-TS to, given a dataset, a TLM architecture, and a computational budget, efficiently pre-train well-performing language models.
+We scrutinize pre-training performance of a specific TLM architecture under equal experimental conditions and do not compare performance to state-of-the-art, large-scale TLMs.

-We download, pre-process and encode the \href{https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/}{Wikitext 103} dataset for pre-training, from scratch, each of the candidate TLMs.
-To quantify the downstream capabilities of the pre-trained models, we evaluate their performance in the General Language Understanding Evaluation (GLUE) benchmark~\cite{glue}.

-We run our experiments with RoBERTa models using the BERT-base architecture (125M parameters) in a server with 8 Tesla V100-SXM2-32GB GPUs ---implementation and configuration details are provided in Appendix~\ref{asec:implementation_details}.
-The aim is not to compare these models with large-scale TLMs trained in huge datasets, but to scrutinize the quality of pre-trained RoBERTa models under equal experimental conditions.
-To that end, we fix the seed for the execution of RoBERTa pre-training and fine-tuning, but run five different realizations of the proposed GP-TS: \ie we quantify the performance variability induced by the stochastic bandit decisions.

-In Section~\ref{ssec:mask_prob} below, we evaluate the difference between RoBERTa models pre-trained based on a grid-search over masking probabilities $\rho$ ---as originally executed by~\citet{roberta}--- to our proposed bandit-based online optimization procedure ---the proposed GP-TS in Algorithm~\ref{alg:ts_pretrain_hyperparams}.
-After showing the benefits of GP-TS based sequential selection of the masking probability $\rho$, we investigate in Section~\ref{ssec:mask_prob_all} how successful the bandit-based optimization is when selecting all dynamic masking hyperparameters, $\psi=(\rho, \gamma, \lambda)$.